-Concord is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Concord is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Concord who work in office and administrative support (12.49%), management occupations (11.78%), and sales jobs (11.61%).
+Unlike some cities, Concord isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Concord are a mix of both white- and blue-collar jobs.
+Overall, Concord is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Concord who work in management occupations (11.90%), sales jobs (10.60%), and office and administrative support (10.16%).

 Also of interest is that Concord has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Concord in 2010 was $25,987, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $103,948 for a family of four.
+The per capita income in Concord in 2018 was $34,938, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,752 for a family of four.
 However, Concord contains both very wealthy and poor people as well.

-Concord is a very ethnically-diverse city.
+Concord is an extremely ethnically-diverse city.
 The people who call Concord home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Concord residents report their race to be White, followed by Black or African-American.
 Concord also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.40% of the city’s residents.
-Important ancestries of people in Concord include Irish, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 13.30% of the city’s residents.
+Important ancestries of people in Concord include German, Irish, English, Italian, and African.

 The most common language spoken in Concord is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.